 Learning how to dye Easter eggs is simple, but it’s a fun tradition that people of all ages can enjoy.
 Ask the older members of your family if they enjoyed dying Easter eggs as a child.
 You may be surprised at the memories it will stir up for them and the stories they’ll begin to share.

-Live in the center of it all at Center Pointe!
-Located in Waldorf, MD, our residents have easy access to shopping, entertainment, and great schools.
+Live at Center Pointe, one of the top affordable luxury apartment communities in Charles County, Maryland.
+At Center Pointe, we love helping our residents enjoy all that Waldorf has to offer.
+Enjoy easy access to shopping, entertainment, and great schools.
 Reach out to us today to schedule a tour and see why we are a Top Rated apartment community on ApartmentRatings!